We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Taking the AC out during the winter to get more light.

-- Testing different rooms to see which benefit most from air conditioning.
+- Testing different rooms to see which benefits most from air conditioning.

 Let’s face it: most window air conditioners are not the most attractive appliances.
 Even the sleekest, newest model still takes up a window that could otherwise be letting in light.
 Putting a great big blocky appliance in your window isn’t attractive.

-In fact, some HOAs even ban the use of window units outright!
+In fact, some HOAs (Homeowners Associations) even ban the use of window units outright!

 Meanwhile, wall ACs can be placed on any exterior wall in a place that’s unobtrusive.
 You get to keep your view without having to sweat.
 While wall ACs do take up some wall space, you can put them somewhere that doesn’t get in the way.